process-analytics/bpmn-visualization-js/docs/development/testing.md

 tests requiring a web browser (Chromium only for now).

 We have the following types of end to end tests:
 - model: check the library fills the `mxGraph` model with BPMN elements.
+The model must contain the related vertices and edges, with right coordinates, dimensions and style.
-- dom: jsdom base, no browser, check svg nodes as in view tests
+- dom: `JSDOM` based, no browser, check SVG nodes as in view tests
 - view: ensure SVG elements are present on the web page (mainly non regression, to verify that the `mxGraph` integration uses SVG for rendering)
 - visual testing (see below)